 Where to Stay in Cranbrook, BC

-There ar eplenty of great places to stay in Cranbrook, BC!
-From super affortable motels to unqiue resorts to Airbnbs, Cranbrook has a huge selection when it comes to accomodation.
+There are plenty of great places to stay in Cranbrook, BC!
+From super affordable motels to unique resorts, Cranbrook has a huge selection when it comes to accommodation.

 Here are some of my personal favorites:

-End of the road B & B – $ – This gorgeous family-run bed and breakfast is perfect for a quiet escape.
-Located 9km from Cranbrook, this property is located in nature with hiking trails right on your doorstep.
+End of the road B & B $ – This gorgeous family-run bed and breakfast is perfect for a quiet escape.
+Located 9 km (5.6 mi) from Cranbrook, this property is located in nature with hiking trails right on your doorstep.
 Make sure and cozy up by the fire in the shared lounge.
 It’s also super affordable at around $80 CAD a night, especially when you consider that a full organic breakfast is included.

-Prestige Rocky Mountain Resort Best Western – $$ – This Best Western Premier Collection hotel is a beautiful hotel located in the heart of Cranbrook.
+Prestige Rocky Mountain Resort Best Western $$ – This Best Western Premier Collection hotel is a beautiful hotel located in the heart of Cranbrook.
 It is really great value considering the amenities offered including an onsite restaurant and bar serving seafood, American, and Italian cuisines as well as a swimming pool and gym.
 Rooms begin at $179 CAD.

-St. Eugene Golf Resort & Casino – $$ – Already mentioned above, This is a super unique place to stay on the outskirts of Cranbrook.
+St. Eugene Golf Resort & Casino $$ – Already mentioned above, This is a super unique place to stay on the outskirts of Cranbrook.
 It has large, clean, and comfortable rooms.
 The property has a casino, golf course, restaurant, gym, and a pool with a sauna, steam room, and 2 hot tubs that really make this resort an attraction of its own!
 It can be yours for the night for around $200 CAD.

-New Home on Golf Course Close to Ski Hill – This holiday home rental is perfect for families or groups who all want to stay in the same place. located just outside of Cranbrook, this highly rated home sleeps up to 6 people, comes with a full kitchen, and 2.5 bathrooms!
+New Home on Golf Course Close to Ski Hill $$ – This holiday home rental is perfect for families or groups who all want to stay in the same place. located just outside of Cranbrook, this highly-rated home sleeps up to 6 people, and comes with a full kitchen and 2.5 bathrooms!
 Plus, the price is super reasonable!

 Cranbrook is not a town just to drive through but deserves to be explored in its own right.
 Cranbrook, BC is jam-packed with outdoor activities, great food, and historical sites that will capture your heart and build memories to last a lifetime.